 Where has the time gone?
 It's a little over a year since I started writing these dispatches.
-I know I haven't kept them regular, partly because each dispatch leads to many back-and-forths, to many little sub-dispatches which are all a lot of fun and great food for thought too.
+I haven't been regular with them, partly because each dispatch leads to many back-and-forths, to many little sub-dispatches which are all a lot of fun and great food for thought too.
 Thank you to everyone who wrote back to Dispatch 12: Email Scams.
 300 mails came in.
 I hope I wrote back to everyone!